Find out the answers to some of the Pilot's frequently asked questions below.

 Western Power has network solutions in place to manage system-low events and as part of our drive to evolve the grid and connect greater renewables, we’re looking at new ways to meet our customers changing energy needs.

 This includes developing and using a range of tools to manage potential future network challenges like system low events while providing greater flexibility services for our customers.
-The 100MW Challenge will see us partner with commercial and industrial businesses to test solutions.
+The Flexibility Services Pilot will see us partner with commercial and industrial businesses to test solutions.
 We’ve also been introducing technologies like community batteries, which soak up and reduce excess solar on the network.

 Each tool is designed to be sustainable and help us actively co-ordinate traditional and customer-owned renewable energy sources on the grid and offer greater benefits to our customers.